-Recent advancements in quantum hardware have increased the motivation to study forms of computation that differ in computational complexity from the limitations of Turing machines.
-The quantum gate model is a means of achieving powerful quantum algorithms such as Shor's well known quantum algorithms for factoring and discrete logarithms~\cite{shor}.
-Aside from the quantum gate model, there are several other paradigms of quantum information technology, each of which would open a new world of possible algorithm designs for the realization of a corresponding practical quantum processor.
+Recent advancements in quantum hardware technology have motivated an increase in the study of forms of computation that differ in computational complexity from Turing machines.
+The quantum gate model is a means of achieving powerful quantum algorithms such as Shor's well known quantum algorithms for integer factorization and computing discrete logarithms~\cite{shor}.
+Aside from the quantum gate model, there are several other paradigms of quantum information technology, each of which would open a new world of possible algorithm designs to be realized on a corresponding practical quantum processor.

 Farhi et al. \cite{farhi00,farhi01} propose quantum adiabatic evolution as a novel paradigm for the design of quantum algorithms.
-The physicist's interpretation of this quantum phenomenon is a ``quantum'' analogue to what an optimization theorist would view as simulated annealing.
-In particular, quantum adiabatic evolution can be viewed as a quantum local search that converges to a best known solution as a parameter $t$ varies from an initial time $0$ to a final time $T$.
-Just as in the case of a simulated annealing algorithm, the challenge is to show that the process converges to the best solution with nonzero probability if $T$ is a polynomial in the size of the problem.
+Quantum adiabatic computation is expressed by the Schr\"odinger equation of a time-dependent Hamiltonian

-Van Dam et al.~\cite{vazirani} give an example of an adiabatic quantum algorithm for searching that matches the optimal quadratic speedup obtained by Grover's search algorithm.
-This example demonstrates that the ``quantum local search'', which is implicit in the adiabatic evolution, is truly non-classical in nature from a computational perspective.
-In the same reference \cite{vazirani}, Theorem 4.1 explains how the continuous-time evolution of $t \in [0, T]$ can be approximated by a quantum circuit consisting of a sequence of $\mathrm{poly}(nT)$ unitary transformations.
+Here $T$ is a constant \emph{delay factor}.
+The system is evolved according to (\ref{eq:adiabatic-ev}) from an initial Hamiltonian $H_0$ at time $t=0$ to a final Hamiltonian $H_f$ at time $t=T$.
+The former Hamiltonian is such that setting the system to its ground state is easy, and the latter Hamiltonian is constructed from a polynomial objective function $f(z)$ in binary variables. $H_f$ is associated to $f$ such that the range of $f$ is identical to the eigenvalue spectrum of $H_f$.
+By the quantum adiabatic theorem~\cite{messiah}, when the system is initially set to the ground state of $H_0$ at time $t=0$, and $T$ is sufficiently large, the system tends to stay in the ground state of $H(t)$ for all $t$.

-All of the above considerations motivate the main assumption of this paper: practical quantum hardware can result in a significant quantum speedup in certain forms of integer programming.
-Our goal is to design and suggest optimization algorithms that work in conjunction with such integer programming oracles.
+Van Dam et al.~\cite{vazirani} show that it is sufficient to have $T\in O({\Delta_\mathrm{max}}/{g_\mathrm{min}^2}).$ Here $g_\mathrm{min}$ is the minimum difference over time $s$ between the smallest two eigenvalues of $H(s)$ and $\Delta_\mathrm{max} := \max_s {\|{\smfrac{d}{ds}}H(s)\|_2}$.
+They give an example of an adiabatic quantum algorithm for searching that matches the quadratic speedup obtained by Grover's search algorithm.
+This example demonstrates that the ``quantum local search,'' which is implicit in the adiabatic evolution, is truly non-classical in nature from a computational perspective.
+Also \cite[Theorem~1]{vazirani} explains how the continuous-time evolution of $t \in [0, T]$ can be approximated by a quantum circuit consisting of a sequence of $\mathrm{poly}(nT)$ unitary transformations.